top of page

 Why this month matters

-What are the 29 month milestones?
+What are the 29-month milestones?

 This month, Gross Motor development involves lots of climbing.
 Many toddlers will be excited to attempt to make their way up ladders or other playground structures.
 During this, they are putting their balance and strength to the test.
 These attempts help them feel more in control of their bodies and give them a sense of accomplishment when they make it to the top.

 In Cognitive development, you’ll notice them asking questions more intentionally.
-When they hear a new word, they may repeat it back to you, or ask you what it means.
+When they hear a new word, they may repeat it back to you or ask what it means.
 If you point out an object, they'll be able to find it much easier now.
 This shows that they are getting better at connecting language, memory, and understanding.

 Communication development this month involves your child showing off their memory skills.
 Many toddlers are recognizing some letters and may even be able to sing along to the alphabet song.
-Your toddler's vocabulary will keep expanding through having daily conversations and allowing them to ask questions about the things they may be curious about.
+Your toddler's vocabulary will keep expanding through daily conversations and allowing them to ask questions about the things they may be curious about.
 At this time, their sentences are still around 2-3 words in length.

 Fledglings Flight app and subscription box.